lite-us/LITE-TEST/README.md

-# This project used to  automated testing for TRON-US product
+# This project used to  automated testing for LITE-US product

 ### 1. Test for Android TRON-LINK App